Cellulose: Biosynthesis

 In plants cellulose is synthesized at the plasma membrane by rosette terminal complexes (RTCs).
-The RTCs are hexameric protein structures, approximately 25 nm in diameter, that contain the cellulose synthase enzymes that synthesise the individual cellulose chains.
+The RTCs are hexameric protein structures, approximately 25 nm in diameter, that contain the cellulose synthase enzymes that synthesize the individual cellulose chains.
 Each RTC floats in the cell's plasma membrane and "spins" a microfibril into the cell wall.

 RTCs contain at least three different cellulose synthases, encoded by CesA (Ces is short for "cellulose synthase") genes, in an unknown stoichiometry.
 Separate sets of CesA genes are involved in primary and secondary cell wall biosynthesis.
 There are known to be about seven subfamilies in the plant CesA superfamily, some of which include the more cryptic, tentatively-named Csl (cellulose synthase-like) enzymes.
 These cellulose syntheses use UDP-glucose to form the β(1→4)-linked cellulose.

 Bacterial cellulose is produced using the same family of proteins, although the gene is called BcsA for "bacterial cellulose synthase" or CelA for "cellulose" in many instances.
 In fact, plants acquired CesA from the endosymbiosis event that produced the chloroplast.
 All cellulose synthases known belongs to glycosyltransferase family 2 (GT2).

 Cellulose synthesis requires chain initiation and elongation, and the two processes are separate.

 Cellulose synthase (CesA) initiates cellulose polymerization using a steroid primer, sitosterol-beta-glucoside, and UDP-glucose.
 It then utilises UDP-D-glucose precursors to elongate the growing cellulose chain.
 A cellulase may function to cleave the primer from the mature chain.

 Cellulose is also synthesised by tunicate animals, particularly in the tests of ascidians (where the cellulose was historically termed "tunicine" (tunicin)).